Devansh3712/cmc-py/README.md

 ```

 ### API
-An API is also built using the `py-cmc` modules using `FastAPI` and `Redis`.
-Redis configurations can be set using the `config.yml` file, and it is used to cache the scraped data fetched through `py-cmc`.
+An API is also built using the `cmc-py` modules using `FastAPI` and `Redis`.
+Redis configurations can be set using the `config.yml` file, and it is used to cache the scraped data fetched through `cmc-py`.

 ```shell
 uvicorn api.main:app